naver/billboard.js/README.md

 ### Test

-Once you created a branch and done with development, you must perform a test running `npm test` command before you push code to a remote repository.
+Once you created a branch and finished the development, you must perform a test with `npm test` command before the push to a remote repository.

 ```bash
 $ npm test
 ```
-Running a `npm test` command will start [Mocha](https://mochajs.org/) tests via [Karma-runner](https://karma-runner.github.io/).
+Running the `npm test` command will start [Mocha](https://mochajs.org/) tests via [Karma-runner](https://karma-runner.github.io/).

 ## Bug Report

-If you find a bug, please report to us posting [issues](https://github.com/naver/billboard.js/issues) on GitHub.
+If you find a bug, please report to us by posting [issues](https://github.com/naver/billboard.js/issues) on GitHub.

 ## License
 billboard.js is released under the [MIT license](https://github.com/naver/billboard.js/blob/master/LICENSE).